 Who Can Apply

-This residency seeks to create connection and conversation across the Great Plains.
-We welcome applications from artists/art teams who currently live in a place that is ecologically considered prairie (‚Üź click the link to see a general map of this area).
+This residency seeks to create connection and conversation across the Great Plains by cultivating opportunities for artists/artist teams who currently live in a place that is ecologically considered prairie (‚Üź click the link to see a general map of this area).
 However, we also have one dedicated residency period for an artist/artist team outside of the prairie ecoregion, treated as an “ecoregion exchange”.

-Applications are due by March 13, with notification by April 6.
+Applications are due by October 31, 2023 with notification by December 15.